A No-Drama Guide to Hand Building With Clay

 Make a starting patty

-It’s a sacred ritual that will soon sink into your bones and become second nature!
+It will sink into your bones and become second nature.
+Promise.

-Why this matters so much: Clay shrinks as it dries.
-Two pieces that aren't properly bonded will shrink at slightly different rates and might pull apart—during drying, during firing, or somewhere in between.
-Scoring and slipping ensures they're unified into one piece, shrinking together as a team.
+Here's why this matters so much: clay shrinks as it dries.
+Two pieces that aren't properly bonded will shrink at slightly different rates and might pull apart — during drying, during firing, or somewhere in between.
+Score and slip ensures they're unified into one piece, shrinking together as a team.

 Prepare

 Align your pieces and press them together firmly.
 Hold for a few seconds.
-You will see slip squeeze out from the seam.
-Use this slip and blend it on both sides of your piece — inside and outside.
-Do it gently so you don’t distort the form too much.Reinforce the seam
+You'll see slip squeeze out from the seam — good.
+Use that slip and blend it into both sides of your piece, inside and outside.
+Go gently so you don't distort the form.

-To be on the safe side, you can add a small amount of leftover clay.
-Roll a thin coil and press it onto the seam.
-Dip your finger in a little water and blend it into the walls.Pro Tip: Use your scoring tool to rough up the added clay on the joint a bit.
-Then you can smooth and blend it even more easil
+Roll a thin coil of leftover clay and press it onto the seam.
+Dip your finger in a little water and blend it into the walls on both sides.
+If it's not blending smoothly, use your scoring tool to rough up the surface a little first — then it'll melt right in.

-Open your package of clay and pinch off a handful with your fingers.
-Grab your rolling pin and roll the clay like you would roll Christmas cookie dough, until the slab is about 0.5 cm or ¼ inch thick.
-You can even go thinner if you feel comfortable — the thinner it is, the faster it dries out completely.
+Open your package of clay and pinch off a handful.
+Grab your rolling pin and roll the clay like Christmas cookie dough until the slab is about 0.5 cm (¼ inch) thick — or thinner if you're comfortable.
+The thinner it is, the faster it dries out completely.

 If you're a little on the impatient side (like us!), grab a blow dryer or heat gun and dry the slab until it feels super stiff and warm to the touch.
 Clay that isn't fully dry will always feel slightly cold — that's your cue it needs more time.

 Break the slab into smaller pieces and collect them on a piece of paper or an old kitchen towel.
-This is a good moment to put on your dust mask (FFP2/FFP3 or N95 respirator) — it can get a little dusty from here on.
-Roll over the pieces with your pin until you have fairly fine crumbs — not as fine as sand, but more like coarse breadcrumbs.
-Lift the paper or towel and funnel the clay into your container.
+This is a good moment to put on your dust mask — it can get a little dusty from here on.
+Roll over the pieces with your pin until you have fairly fine crumbs — not as fine as sand, more like coarse breadcrumbs.
+Lift the paper or towel and funnel everything into your container.

 Now add water, a little at a time — think of it like mixing a protein shake.
 Don't add too much at once, you can always add more later.
 Stir well until you have a smooth, even paste.
 The consistency is totally up to you.
 Some people like it thin and runny.
 We love ours like Greek yogurt.